 \section{Introduction}

-Many tasks in natural language can be treated as character-level, string-to-string transduction.
+Many tasks in natural language processing can be treated as character-level, string-to-string transduction.
 The current dominant method is the neural sequence-to-sequence model with soft attention \citep{bahdanau+al-2014-nmt,Luong2015EffectiveAT}.
 This method has achieved state-of-the-art results in a plethora of tasks, for example, grapheme-to-phoneme conversion \cite{DBLP:conf/interspeech/YaoZ15}, named-entity transliteration \cite{rosca2016sequence} and morphological inflection generation \cite{W16-2002}.
-While soft attention is very similar to a traditional alignment between the source characters and target characters in some regards, it does not explicitly a distribution over alignments.
-On the other hand, neural sequence-to-sequence models with hard alignment \citep{xu2015show,wu2018hard} are analogous to the latent alignment in the classic IBM models for machine translation, which do model the alignment distribution explicitly \cite{brown1993mathematics}.
+While soft attention is very similar to a traditional alignment between the source characters and target characters in some regards, it does not explicitly model a distribution over alignments.
+On the other hand, neural sequence-to-sequence models with hard attention are analogous to the classic IBM models for machine translation, which \emph{do} model the alignment distribution explicitly \cite{brown1993mathematics}.\looseness=-1

-The standard versions of both soft and hard attention are non-monotonic.
-However, if we look at the data in grapheme-to-phoneme conversion, named-entity transliteration, and morphological inflection---examples are shown in \cref{fig:example}---we see that the tasks require almost exclusively monotonic transduction.
-Yet, counterintuitively, the state of the art in high resource morphological inflection is held by non-monotonic models \citep{cotterell-conll-sigmorphon2017}!
-Indeed, in a recent controlled experiment, \newcite{wu2018hard} found non-monotonic models (with either soft attention or hard alignment) outperform popular monotonic models \cite{aharoni-goldberg:2017:Long} in the three above mentioned tasks.
-However, the inductive bias of monotonicity, if correct, should help learn a better model or, \emph{at least}, learn the same model.
+The standard versions of soft and hard attention are \emph{non}-monotonic.
+However, if we look at the data in grapheme-to-phoneme conversion, named-entity transliteration, and morphological inflection (examples are shown in \cref{fig:example}), we see that the tasks require almost exclusively \emph{monotonic} transduction.
+Yet, counterintuitively, the state of the art in high-resource morphological inflection is held by non-monotonic models \citep{cotterell-conll-sigmorphon2017}!
+Indeed, in a recent controlled experiment, \newcite{wu2018hard} found non-monotonic models (with either soft or hard attention) outperform popular monotonic models \cite{aharoni-goldberg:2017:Long} in the three above-mentioned tasks.
+However, the inductive bias of monotonicity, if correct, should help learn a better model or, \emph{at least}, learn the same model.\looseness=-1